 During regular business hours, the College is restricted to students, employees, and invitees, except when part or all the campus, its buildings or facilities are open to the general public for a designated time or purpose, or when used by non-affiliated groups organizations or individuals that have been granted or approved by authorized College officials.
+The college uses electronic locks to restrict access to students and employees in possession of valid electronic access badges or electronic access keys.
+Invitees and visitors must sign in with reception/security staff and be escorted by the employee granting them access.

 When an event on campus is open to the general public, attendees are expected to comply with applicable College policies, rules and procedures and to comply with reasonable behavior expectations.
 Those who do not comply may be required to leave the campus.
 The main entrances to buildings on campus are to be open to students, faculty, administrators, staff, and guests of the College during normal operating hours.
 All College buildings and facilities will be locked when they are not open for general use by those who are authorized or permitted to use them.
 When a College building or facility is not open for general use and is locked, entry to the building or facility may be controlled or limited by the Facilities Department.
 Advance authorization by an appropriate College official may be required before an individual is permitted access to a College building or facility when the building or facility is locked and not open for general use.
 Emergencies may necessitate changes or alterations to any posted schedule.